LESLIE: And now we’ve got Kimberly in College Station, Texas with a leaking metal roof. Tell us what’s going on with this leaky roof.

 KIMBERLY: No, it’s not tarred.

-TOM: Well, have you had a roofer look at it?
+TOM: Well, have you had a roofer look at the leaking metal roof?

 KIMBERLY: We have; we’ve had several.
 And one told us that it would cost us $6,000 or $7,000 to put a seal on it.
 And now there’s some of those things out there at the home improvement stores.
 We just don’t know if …